 The Zeughaus is being renovated and in the coming years, as we will develop a new Permanent Exhibition.
 The museum’s exhibitions can be seen in the Pei Building.
 They are devoted to formative historical events, epochs and social developments.

 The collection of the Deutsches Historisches Museum now comprises some 1,000,000 objects.

-The Deutsches Historisches Museum also has a public Reference Library with an extensive department of manuscripts as well as old and valuable prints, and a Picture Archive with around 500,000 photos on German and European history, important estates acquired from photographers and agencies, as well as documentations of the collections.
+The Deutsches Historisches Museum also has a public Reference Library with an extensive department of manuscripts as well as old and valuable prints.

-The Living Museum Online (LeMO), a cooperation with the Haus der Geschichte der Bundesrepublik Deutschland in Bonn and the Federal Archive, is a virtual museum.
+The Lebendiges Museum Online (LeMO), a cooperation with the Haus der Geschichte der Bundesrepublik Deutschland in Bonn and the Federal Archive, is an online portal in German.
 It offers sound historical information as well as a large collection of textual and visual sources on European history from 1815 to the present day.

 The Zeughauskino in the Pei Building with its collection of historical film material shows thematic and monographic film series from the entire spectrum of German and international film history.
 This includes programmes linked thematically to the respective temporary exhibitions.
 It is also a venue for numerous festivals and film days.